 Can I get specific performance for a custom-built business asset?

-Often, yes.
-Minnesota courts treat real estate as unique by default, so specific performance is the usual remedy when a real estate contract breaks down.
+Often, yes, but it is never automatic: specific performance is a discretionary equitable remedy, and a court will deny it where enforcement would be inequitable or work an undue hardship on either party.
 For other assets, the test is whether money damages can replace what was lost.
 A custom-engineered piece of equipment with no real substitute, a unique data set, or an irreplaceable supplier slot can qualify.
 Off-the-shelf goods with substitutes available will almost always be remedied with damages, not an order to perform.

 Do I have to pick between expectation, reliance, and restitution at the start of the case?

-No. The three measures are alternatives, not parallel claims, but you do not have to elect one at filing.
-The choice is usually made closer to trial once the evidence on each measure is developed.
-The decision turns on which measure is provable and which produces the largest defensible recovery on the facts.
+No. Minnesota’s pleading rules let a party plead the three measures in the alternative, so you do not have to elect one at filing.
+The measures are alternatives rather than cumulative recoveries, and the practical choice turns on which measure is provable and which produces the largest defensible recovery on the facts, a decision usually refined as the evidence develops.
 A non-breaching party who cannot prove lost profits with reasonable certainty often shifts to reliance damages, which require only out-of-pocket proof.

 A Minnesota breach-of-contract claim is rarely a single-question case.
 The choice between expectation, reliance, restitution, and specific performance interacts with the contract’s own remedy clauses, the proof available, and what the non-breaching party actually wants from the dispute.
 The right answer is the measure that produces a defensible, provable recovery aligned with the underlying business goal, which is sometimes different from the largest paper number.
 If you are weighing remedies on a specific dispute, the Minnesota business contract practice handles claims of this shape regularly.
 Contact the firm to start an intake and conflict check before sending confidential contracts or dispute documents.